jamesonsaunders/Firebase-Send-Email-Using-NameCheap/README.md

 # Firebase send email using namecheap

-This project accompanies the [Jami Bot](https://jamibot.com) YouTube video [Sending Automated Emails using NameCheap](https://youtu.be/Q4xnfPKEbQQ).
+This project accompanies the [Jameson Saunders](https://jamesonsaunders.com) YouTube video [Sending Automated Emails using NameCheap](https://youtu.be/Q4xnfPKEbQQ).

 [![Sending Automated Emails using NameCheap](https://img.youtube.com/vi/Q4xnfPKEbQQ/maxresdefault.jpg)](https://youtu.be/Q4xnfPKEbQQ)

 A simple example of how to send emails using Namecheap and Firebase.

-If you haven't already, check out the [Jami Bot YouTube Channel](https://youtube.com/c/JamiBot) for web development videos.
+If you haven't already, check out the [Jameson Saunders YouTube Channel](https://youtube.com/c/JamesonSaunders) for web & mobile development videos.

 ## Installation